openmrs/openmrs-eip/docs/custom/README.md

   integration with another system.

 ### Things to note
-- The main class `ExampleApplication` has the `@SpringBootApplication` annotation with the `scanBasePackages` attribute value set to `org.openmrs.eip`, this is important for spring to pick up important framework beans.
+- The main class `ExampleApplication` has the `@SpringBootApplication` and an import of `AppConfig` class, this is important for spring to pick up framework beans and properly build the application context.
 - We set the errorHandlerRef in the example listener route to `watcherErrorHandler`, this automatically enables the built-in [Error Handling And Retry Mechanism](../../README.md#error-handling-and-retry-mechanism)
 - The routes are located on the classpath in a directory named `camel` in order for the framework to find and load them.